There is someone lies dead in the bushes,

 what happened since you last have met;

-forever you will wreck your head, not knowing
+forever you will rack your brains, not knowing

 whether to worry or forget.